 Holland Codes (RIASEC)

-There is little empirical exploration as to the personality types of successful dentists ? which is surprising as dentists work so closely with patients, so their personality plays a major role in how patients feel.
+There is little empirical exploration as to the personality types of successful dentists, which is surprising as dentists work so closely with patients and therefore their personality plays a major role in how patients feel.

-One study on 472 dental graduates concluded that, when using the Myers Briggs Type Indicator [link to our page], concluded that when compared to the general population, dental graduates included more introverts (58.9%), thinkers (65.9%) and judgers (75.0%).
+One study on 472 dental graduates concluded that, when using the Myers Briggs Type Indicator, concluded that when compared to the general population, dental graduates included more introverts (58.9%), thinkers (65.9%) and judgers (75.0%).
 It is important to note that this study did not highlight whether these dentists went on to have fulfilling and successful careers.

 Another study also found that, again when using the MBTI, out of all specialized dentists, the ISTJ type was the most common, making up 54% of the total sample of 243 dentists.
 This suggests that dentists are introverts, but that they are rarely isolated as they know where they belong in life and understand how they can participate in organizing and establishing systems.
 They are also responsible organizers, they are steady and they are reliable and dutiful as they want to follow regulations.

-As dentists train for so long in order to become qualified and licenced, accomplishment is often quite high once they land that first job and continue to progress.
+As dentists train for so long in order to become qualified and licensed, accomplishment is often quite high once they land that first job and continue to progress.

 Dentists also master a lot of different skills throughout their career.
 To begin with, a career in general dental practice teaches lots of skills.
-Often, dentists go onto specialize, increasing their sense of accomplishment and mastery.
+Often, dentists go onto specialize in a particular area of dentistry, increasing their sense of accomplishment and mastery.

 Meaning and contribution